Old woman sitting on a porch, August 1986 (anonymous)

 This was the only assignment I actually refused to take.

-Law School Admissions was located across the river in Newton, Pennsylvania—the suburbs basically.
+Law School Admissions was located across the river in Newton, Pennsylvania—the suburbs.
 This was where the bar exam was created and stored.
 It was a high security facility with multiple alarms and a sophisticated halon fire suppression system.
 The security guard sat at a desk at the main entrance in front of an enormous map of the building interior that was lit up with an impressive array of colored lights.
 For five nights straight, I was trained in the intricacies of this map, and in the various contingencies for break-ins or a fire in the sterile, air-cooled computer core at the heart of the building.
 On the third night, after he said good night and left me alone to finish my shift, the training officer quietly returned to the site and tripped an alarm at the back entrance to see how I would react.
 My heart pounded as I followed the procedures I had just learned, which culminated in a call to the police.

 My final assignment for Wells Fargo, and the longest, was Trap Rock Quarry, which overlooked the Delaware River on the New Jersey side.
 I am not entirely certain of this, but I think this post may have been a punishment for screwing up at the Law School Admissions site.
 For the next ten months, I worked here on the weekends, a 5 p.m. to midnight shift on Saturdays and the noon to midnight shift---12 hours straight---every Sunday.
-Trap Rock was an “insurance post,” which meant that my uniformed presence was only ceremonial---less than ceremonial actually, a line in an insurance contract---because there was nothing to guard but giant three-story high haulers and rock crushing machines, things that could not reasonably be stolen.
+Trap Rock was an “insurance post,” which meant that my uniformed presence was only ceremonial---less than ceremonial actually, a line in an insurance contract.
+There was nothing to guard but giant three-story high haulers and rock crushing machines, things that could not reasonably be stolen or damaged.
 I was mostly alone for the long hours of my shift, sitting in a small office at the end of a long driveway, with the mountain and the quarry soaring up behind me.
 Trap Rock was the hinterlands for this particular Wells Fargo district, as far away from headquarters as a guard could be posted.
 In my other posts, inspectors would regularly show up to check on me when I was working.
-In ten months of working at Trap Rock, I never once saw a inspector.
+In ten months of working at Trap Rock, I never once saw an inspector.

 I did occasionally see people.
 Steve, the thirtyish black man who I normally relieved on Sundays, would sometimes stay on for two or three hours after his 12-hour shift ended at noon.
 He was gregarious and easygoing and could carry a conversation for hours on end without pause, talking about his family and girlfriends and football.
 I brought a small color TV set with me for my Sunday shift, and sometimes we would sit and watch football games together.
-I wondered, what kind of life did Steve have that kept him staying three hours past the end of a twelve-hour shift in such a desolate place.
+I wondered, what kind of life did Steve have that kept him staying three hours past the end of a twelve-hour shift in such a desolate place?

 “It’s in a book,” he said rattling off the title, which I have long forgotten.
 “You should look it up.”